cncf/toc/proposals/incubation/openfga.md

 # Incubation Stage Requirements
 ## Adopters In Production
-> *Document that it is being used successfully in production by at least three independent direct adopters which focus on adequate quality and scope defined*

-OpenFGA's list of [ADOPTERS.md](https://github.com/openfga/community/blob/main/ADOPTERS.md), and many more that haven’t been disclosed.
+A list of OpenFGA adopters can be found at [openfga/community/ADOPTERS.md](https://github.com/openfga/community/blob/main/ADOPTERS.md), plus many more that haven’t been disclosed.

 Three production examples to highlight: